majumdarsr/leetcode-Sri/153-find-minimum-in-rotated-sorted-array/NOTES.md

 O(log(N)) Solution:

-The sorted array comes with a clockwise rotation of numknown steps
+The sorted array comes with a clockwise rotation of unknown steps

 # [ 7, 8 , 9, 1, 2, 3, 4, 5]
         # case 1: mid is at minimum of right sorted array